FitnessForGeeks/FitnessForGeeks/README.md

 When changing the title of the recipe the image on the server does not get renamed

 ### Source Code
-The source code can be found in the Source Code/FitnessForGeeks repository.
+The source code can be found in the [source code](https://github.com/FitnessForGeeks/FitnessForGeeks/tree/master/Source%20Code) folder.
 MIT License contains legal information and all rights.

 ### System Requirements
 Once our website is online, the 'Manual' steps are not necessary anymore